 With the right preparation, any of these activities can become experiential learning.
 Make your learning an experience.

-Experiential learning involves three steps: hypothesizing about an activity, doing something new or different, and then reflecting on what you did and what you’d do differently next time.
+Applied learning involves three steps: hypothesizing about an activity, doing something new or different, and then reflecting on what you did and what you’d do differently next time.
 If you’re interested in turning an activity into a learning experience, be sure to check out the reflective practice framework for guidance!